Multiphoton Imaging with Computational Specificity (MICS):

 About this Project

 This project is funded by a Global fellowship of EU HORIZON 2022’s Marie Skłodowska-Curie Actions programme.
 It is an international and interdisciplinary collaboration between the Friedrich-Alexander University (FAU) in Erlangen, Germany and the Duke University in Durham, North Carolina, USA.
+More information can also be found at the project description of the EU page of this project.

 ________________